cisagov/Malcolm/docs/authsetup.md

 29. After successfully signing in, Keycloak redirects back to the Malcolm landing page.
 Additional users can now be added by navigating to Keycloak (by clicking the **👤 Keycloak Authentication** link) and repeating steps 11 and 12 for each new user to be added.

 ![Redirected to the Malcolm landing page](./images/screenshots/keycloak_post_login_landing.png)

+### <a name="AuthKeycloakHedgehog"></a>Known Limitation with Hedgehog Linux

+Due to known compatibility issues between Arkime capture on [Hedgehog Linux](live-analysis.md#Hedgehog), Malcolm’s nginx reverse proxy, and Keycloak, special authentication handling is required when using a [local OpenSearch instance](opensearch-instances.md#OpenSearchInstance) exposed to external hosts.

+If Malcolm is using a local OpenSearch service (typically accessible via port 9200/tcp), [HTTP basic](#AuthBasicAccountManagement) authentication must be enabled for that endpoint — even when Keycloak is selected as Malcolm’s primary authentication method.

+When configuring forwarding for [arkime-capture](malcolm-hedgehog-e2e-iso-install.md#Hedgehogarkime-capture) on Hedgehog Linux, use the local Malcolm credentials described in the [**Local Account Management**](#AuthBasicAccountManagement) section — *not* Keycloak credentials.
+In this setup:

+* The basic administrator account is used to manage other basic accounts via the **Malcolm User Management** page (https://<malcolm-host>/auth).
+* These basic credentials apply *only* to Malcolm’s OpenSearch API endpoint.

+This limitation does not apply if Malcolm is connected to a remote OpenSearch or Elasticsearch [instance](opensearch-instances.md#OpenSearchInstance).

 ### <a name="AuthKeycloakGroupsRoles"></a>Groups and roles